MicrocontrollersDev/MigratingToLatest/README.md

 other
 - item model fix
 - borderless mining
-- not enough crashes
+- not enough crashes (no 1.17 yet)
-- cleanview
+- cleanview (no 1.17 yet)
-- smooth scrolling everywhere
+- smooth scrolling everywhere (no 1.17 yet)
-- no potiono ffset
+- no potion offset (no 1.17 yet)
-- controlling
+- controlling (no 1.17 yet)
-- no view bobbing screen
+- no view bobbing screen (no 1.17 yet)

 ## Note